-The Post first released an exhaustive list of all of the president's false of misleading claims on his 100th day in office, at which point he had made 492.
+Post first released an exhaustive list of all of the president's false of misleading claims on his 100th day in office, at which point he had made 492.
 They've now continued that same fact-checking project, and as of May 1, Trump had spent 466 days in office and made 3,001 false of misleading claims.

 Post reported that he's actually increasing the amount and has averaged nine claims a day over the past two months.
 Several of the April 30 claims were repeated ones that related to, for example, the current rate of human trafficking and slavery, American immigration laws, and the southern border with Mexico.

 These aren't even the false or misleading claims that he repeats most frequently, though.
 Here are the claims that hold that dubious honor.

 The Strength Of The Stock Market

 Washington Post, Trump has flip-flopped on the strength of the stock market and repeatedly overemphasized the market's increases.
 The stock market is still on the same upswing that began during Obama's tenure, and at that time Trump called it "artificial" and "a bubble."

 Now, however, he's claiming credit for it.
 This is a misleading claim that he's made 97 times so far, on Twitter, in interviews, and elsewhere.

 One Particular American Investment

 FoxConn decided to build a new plant in Wisconsin, which he claims has already brought jobs back into the country.
 According to the Chicago Tribune's fact checking, though, the terms of the deal still haven't been completed, so it hasn't created any jobs yet.

 Furthermore, any investment from FoxConn would come with $3 billion in subsidies from the state of Wisconsin — which means that even if it did create the promised 13,000 jobs, it wouldn't actually be profitable for the state until 2042.
 There are also other issues that have thrown wrenches into the plans — the potential environmental ramifications of the plant, for example — and there's no guarantee that it will ever even get built at all.

-3. "The Biggest Tax Cut In History"
+"The Biggest Tax Cut In History"

 Republican tax cut that he signed into law in December was the biggest in history, which is flatly untrue.

 Post, it's the eighth biggest in history — and two of the bigger ones were signed into law by President Obama.

-4. Obamacare — Basically Dead, Or Not?
+Obamacare — Basically Dead, Or Not?

 Trump has claimed 62 times that by repealing the individual mandate of the Affordable Care Act — which

 Post noted that while that repeal was a blow for supporters of Obamacare, it has not yet led to lower enrollment and the Congressional Budget Office does not expect it to destabilize the health care markets quickly, if at all.

 Various Unemployment Rate Claims

 On April 16, 2018, Trump claimed for the 62nd time that the Hispanic unemployment rate was at its lowest ever, and that women's unemployment was at an 18-year low.

 The claim was false when he tweeted it, but it was also a flip-flop for the president, because he was using data from the Bureau of Labor Statistics, which the

 The Democrats Killed DACA

 Post wrote that Trump has claimed 41 times that the Democrats somehow should bear the blame for the end of the DACA program, which provided a path to legal residence for people who were brought into the U.S. undocumented as children.

-In fact, Trump himself ended DACA, and he has since rejected the bipartisan plans that Congress has crafted to fix it.
+Trump himself ended DACA, and he has since rejected the bipartisan plans that Congress has crafted to fix it.

 The Highest Taxed Country In The World?

 Trump has said that before the tax cut that he signed into law, the U.S. was the highest-taxed nation in the world.
 In fact, he's repeated this claim 34 times, according to the

 Business Insider, however, the U.S. was actually in the bottom third of all OECD countries in terms of the tax rate as as a percentage of the GDP — even before the tax cut.

 Trump makes a lot of false or misleading claims about his proposed border wall with Mexico, but there's no false claim about the wall that he's repeated more often than the claim that it is necessary in order to

 Post, the Drug Enforcement Administration does not believe that a physical wall would have any effect on the drug trade, because smugglers generally get the drugs in either through tunnels that would be unaffected by a wall or disguised and through legal channels.

 Because of the frequency with which they come up, these could be Trump's greatest hits when it comes false or misleading claims.
 Since there are over 3,000 overall, though, they really don't even make up a significant percentage of all of the lies.
 Keep paying attention, and see what he says next.